calvernaz/gm/README.md

 ## How to use it

-### Build
+### Build and Install

 `go run make.go`

 ### Use

-Add a repository:
+Add a repository

 `gm add ~/repositories/gocv.io/x/gocv`

-Then, check your configuration:
+Then, check your configuration

 `gm config -p` // -p means pretty print